Sunday, July 13, 2025

 in a vast single herd.

-i hugged tight
+i hug tight

 their revelrous snort and scent,

-felt the pulse of their hooves
+feel the pulse of their hooves

-across my sternum,
+across my sternum

 my tears not enough

-when peregrine vigor
+gone from prairies when peregrine vigor

 ran muscled and wild.

-this their sanctuary now, the tree,
+this their sanctuary now, this tree,

 where no primate of my greedy ilk